Amitten77/IML-Paintability/README.md

     The first file contains a list of winning boards, and the second file contains a list of losing boards.

 2. `verify`:

+    > Warning: `verify` does not out-perform `simple_verify` by a lot.
+      Only use `verify` if the starting board cannot be specified by one pair of `N` and `K`, or if you are interested in the list of states that failed to verify.

     This is a helper executable that verifies the generated boards.
     To run the executable, use the following command: